designhao/enhanced-reinforcement/README.md

 On enabling the `--debug` flag, verbose output of training and GUI's Q(s, a) colouring can be visualised.
 The GUI execution can alternate between standard and debug modes via SPACE key.

-To test your code and determine the conve
+To test your code and determine the convergence episode, the